 - a.
 Field level maintenance is the first line of defense, with the biggest challenge keeping Commanders and Soldiers invested.
-Once fully vested, the benefits of the program produce the following: - (1) Maintains and improves equipment readiness on reportable systems and equipment. - (2) Bridges the gap between field level and sustainment level maintenance. - (3) Authorizes scheduled preventive maintenance services to be suspended and/or deferred while material is in administrative storage. - (4) Reduces maintenance backlogs and counts equipment as mission capable. - (5) Provides the means to identify potential maintenance cost avoidance (not savings). - (a) Savings is a cost reduction that enables a manager to reallocate funds within the budget or program period, while cost avoidance covers all other cost reductions. - (b) Potential maintenance cost avoidance for example: The ARNG CHP Utilization Report reported over 4,200 pieces of equipment in Long-Term Preservation (LTP) storage with the top 50 Line Item Numbers (LIN) reflecting over 2,900 items.
-These 2,900 items would represent a potential labor avoidance of over 680,000 man-hours which equates to ~390 Full-Time Equivalent (FTE) and a potential maintenance cost avoidance of approximately \$19M. - (6) Provides a means to mitigate full-time maintenance workforce shortfalls. - (a) An effective CPC program can provide that assistance; for example, if a percentage of a unit's equipment were identified and inducted into CHP/LTP storage program using administrative storage, maintenance backlog could effectively be reduced by that determined percentage. - (b) The remaining backlog percentage is absorbed through the following: - (i) Low-usage equipment identified. - (ii) Unit level maintenance performed during Inactive Duty Training (IDT) and Annual Training (AT). - (iii) Remaining full-time maintenance workforce's ability to exceed their capabilities required for field maintenance hours from Army MARC (Manpower Requirement Criteria) Maintenance Database (AMMDB). - (c) Implementing CHP/LTP into CPC programs, allow States/Territories to be successful at operating with a less than authorized full-time maintenance technician workforce while maintaining ARNG equipment readiness. - b.
-The sustainment component of NGB's corrosion strategy is linked to centrally managing the CHP Program to ensure compliance with AR 750-59, Corrosion Prevention and Control for Army Materiel.
+Once fully vested, the benefits of the program produce the following: - (1) Maintains and improves equipment readiness on reportable systems and equipment. - (2) Bridges the gap between field level and sustainment level maintenance. - (3) Authorizes scheduled preventive maintenance services to be suspended and/or deferred while materiel is in administrative storage. - (4) Reduces maintenance backlogs and counts equipment as mission capable. - (5) Provides the means to identify potential maintenance cost avoidance (not savings.) - (a) Savings is a cost reduction that enables a manager to reallocate funds within the budget or program period, while cost avoidance covers all other cost reductions. - (b) Potential maintenance cost avoidance for example: The ARNG CHP Utilization Report reported over 4,200 pieces of equipment in Long-Term Preservation (LTP) storage with the top 50 Line Item Numbers (LIN) reflecting over 2,900 items.
+These 2,900 items would represent a potential labor avoidance of over 680,000 man-hours. - (6) Provides a means to mitigate full-time maintenance workforce shortfalls.

+- (a) An effective CPC program can provide that assistance; for example, if a percentage of a unit's equipment were identified and inducted into CHP/LTP storage program using administrative storage, maintenance backlog could effectively be reduced by that determined percentage. - (b) The remaining backlog percentage is absorbed through the following: - (1) Low-usage equipment identified. - (2) Unit level maintenance performed during Inactive Duty Training (IDT) and Annual Training (AT). - (3) Remaining full-time maintenance workforce's ability to exceed their capabilities required for field maintenance hours from Army MARC (Manpower Requirement Criteria) Maintenance Database (AM-MDB). - b.
+The sustainment component of ARNG's corrosion strategy is linked to centrally managing the CHP Program to ensure compliance with AR 750-59, Corrosion Prevention and Control for Army Materiel.